boodidly/mim8/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under my "Do whatever you want with it" License.
+Enjoy !

 ## Acknowledgments